Patience Epps

-Patience Louise "Pattie" Epps is an American linguistics professor and researcher at the University of Texas at Austin whose main research focus is on the Naduhup language family, which consists of four extant languages in the Amazon.
+Patience Louise "Pattie" Epps is an American linguist, serving as a professor and researcher at the University of Texas at Austin.
+Her main research focus is on the Naduhup language family, which consists of four extant languages in the Amazon.

 Career

 Epps began her linguistics work with the Hup language of northwest Amazonia while she was working towards her PhD at the University of Virginia.
 She also does work on language contact in the Vaupés river basin and has continued to do fieldwork in the area, with funding from various grants from the NSF and NEH for the Documenting Endangered Languages funding program.
 In 2012, her Naduhup studies expanded with a fieldwork grant from the Endangered Language Documentation Program (ELDP) providing funding for her work with Dâw in 2013.
 She has another ongoing project with Nadëb, with funding from the NEH-DEL lasting from 2019 to 2022.

 Her work is notably focused simultaneously on engaging in linguistic inquiry and producing community materials.
 Epps has regularly collaborated with members of linguistic communities to create documentation of material culture (in the form of, e.g., instructional videos for making items), history (both of the distant past and of recent events as told from elders), family trees, rituals (when given the explicit permission of community members), and pedagogical and reference materials for the language(s) of a given group.

 Epps, in collaboration with Claire Bowern, Jane Hill, and Patrick McConvell compiled data to create the Hunter-Gatherer Database, an NSF- and ACLS-funded project with the purpose of collecting "lexical, grammatical, and other data from languages spoken by hunter-gatherer groups and their small-scale agrarian neighbors."

 The geographical regions of interest for the Hunter-Gatherer Database project were Australia (led by Bowern and McConvell), South America (led by Epps), and California and the Great Basin (led by Hill).

 As of 2021, Epps serves on the Awards Subcommittee of the Linguistic Society of America's Committee on Endangered Languages and Their Preservation and serves or has served on the editorial review board for the following publications: